 Recordings will not be accepted via mail or email for this program.
-Recordings must be submitted online through the “Fall DecisionDesk portal” by the December 1st deadline.
+Recordings must be submitted online through the “Fall SlideRoom portal” by the December 1st deadline.
 Any application not complete by December 1 may be removed from consideration.

 The pre-screen recording should include the following:

-- BA applicants: Two selections, in contrasting styles, from the standard solo vocal repertoire.
+- BM applicants: Two selections, in contrasting styles, from the standard solo vocal repertoire.
 Applicants are encouraged to prepare at least one of these selections in a foreign language.
 Should you have conducting experience, please provide video footage.

 Please note the following additional requirements for MM and DMA applicants:

-- MM applicants are preferred to have had a minimum of two years experience as the regular conductor of a choral ensemble, however potential MM candidates are reviewed based upon potential, and ability to apply new concepts.
-DMA applicants should have a minimum of four years experience as the regular conductor of a choral ensemble (for both MM and DMA, this can be full or part-time; church, synagogue, professional or community chorus).
+- MM applicants are preferred to have had a minimum of two years of experience as the conductor of a choral ensemble, however potential MM candidates are reviewed based upon potential, and ability to apply new concepts.
+DMA applicants should have a minimum of four years of experience as the conductor of a choral ensemble (for both MM and DMA, this can be full or part-time; church, synagogue, professional or community chorus).